Boomer and Gen Z at Work: What Cross-Generational Co-Mentoring Really Looks Like

 Challenging stereotypes on both sides

-Carol pushes back on the idea that Gen Z does not want to work hard.
+Carol pushes back on the idea that Gen Z doesn’t want to work hard.
 Valerie worked intensely, took initiative, and delivered high-quality work.
-What looked different from Boomer norms was not effort, but approach.
+What looked different from Boomer norms wasn’t effort—it was approach.

 Gen Z often emphasizes: